LucDomingo/mywebsite/_posts/2023-05-27-power-of-eBPF.md

 ======
 eBPF (extended Berkeley Packet Filter) is a powerful technology in the Linux kernel that allows for programmable packet filtering, tracing, and processing of network events in a safe and efficient manner.

-What's they are so powerful
+Why they are so powerful
 ======
 **Safety**: eBPF programs are designed with strong safety guarantees.
 They run in a restricted environment, providing isolation from the kernel.
 This ensures that malicious programs cannot crash the system or compromise its security.